lucabaldini/metalute/docs/fretboard.rst

 the nut and the 12th fret.)

 The scale length of an electric guitar affects both its playability and its tone.
-Regarding playability, a shorter scale length allows more compact fingering and favors shorter fingers and hand-span.
+A shorter scale length allows more compact fingering and favors shorter fingers and hand-span.
 A longer scale allows more expanded finger and favors longer fingers and hand-span.
-With regard to tone, a longer scale favors "brightness" or cleaner overtones and more separated harmonics versus a shorter scale scale length), which favors "warmth" or more muddy overtones.
+On the other hand, a longer scale favors "brightness" or cleaner overtones and more separated harmonics versus a shorter scale scale length, which favors "warmth" or more muddy overtones.

 Practical scale lengths range from 19.4 in (492 mm) to 30 in (762 mm), with the "standard" Fender Stratocaster sitting at 25.5 in (648 mm).